LiorZ/hdac8_thesis/thesis.rst

 ..

-	Choosing the right template is a formidable challenge - some structures were solved with inhibitors - a thing that could induce a different *bound* structure than the actual real substrates.
+	Choosing the right template is a formidable challenge.
+Most of the structures were solved with small molecule based inhibitors, that could induce a different *bound* structure than the actual real substrates.
 Others were solved with mutations that abolished catalysis and/or binding.
 And most of all, most structures were solved as dimers that interacted with their highly flexible regions (even though the biological active form is a monomer [1]_ ) creating crystal contacts and potential interactions that might have altered the specificity profile of the enzyme.

-	In order to select a template we applied a short FlexPepDock run on each of the above recetors, complexed with the top and bottom 5 binders and used Pearson's correlation to determine how well we could distinguish between the two classes.
-We note that *London et al* merely used a short minimization to the template structure to select a proper template in the case of Bcl2 [7]_ , In our case, the highly flexible interface of HDAC8 indicated that a more extensive approach is needed.
-This short pipeline suggested that 2v5w is the best candidate for the structural template, this structure was solved together with an actual peptide, not along with a small molecule or in its free form - a fact which probably contributed to its performance as a structural template.
+	In order to select a template we applied a short FlexPepDock run on each of the above recetors, complexed with the top and bottom 5 binders and used Pearson's correlation to determine the correlation between our predicted binding values and the experimental activity values of different peptide substrates.
+We note that *London et al* merely used a short minimization to the template structure to select a proper template in the case of Bcl2 and FTase [8]_ [7]_ , In our case however, the highly flexible interface of HDAC8 indicated that a more extensive approach is needed.
+This short pipeline suggested that 2v5w is the best candidate for the structural template, this structure was solved together with an actual peptide, not along with a small molecule or in its free form - a fact which probably contributed to its better performance as a structural template.

 	In comparison, the 3f07 structure contains 3 monomers, 2 of which interact with their flexible interfaces.
 The ligand that interacts with the receptor is a small molecule calls APHA (aroyl pyrrolyl hydroxamate) that functions as an inhibitor.
-1t67 however was solved as a monomer - a form which is identitical to the biologically active one, but some of its residues were discarded from the model and it too, was solved with an hydroxamate inhibitor.
+Even though 1t67 was solved as a monomer - a form which is identitical to the biologically active one, some of its residues were discarded from the model and it too, was solved with an hydroxamate inhibitor.

 .. figure:: images/interface_allReceptors.png
-	:scale: 30 %
+	:scale: 50 %

 	:label:`interreceptor` **A** - The interface of 2v5w with the lysine acetylated peptide and the coumarin residue up close. **B** - An alignment of the structures from Table 1, demonstrating the conformational flexibility of the interface of HDAC8.

 Scoring function
 .................

+	The FlexPepDock simulations were performed using both the standard Rosetta scoring schema (*score12*) and a slightly modified *score12* that includes several minor adjustments that were shown to improve the resulting classifier in several previous studies.
+These changes included:

+	#) Incorporation of a weak, short, electrostatic energy term (*hack_elec*)
+	#) Decreasing the weight of backbone-backbone hydrogen bonds close in primary sequence by half.
+	#) A score term that ranks the likelihood of particular amino acid at given phi-psi was decreased by half.

-	The FlexPepDock simulations were performed using both the standard Rosetta scoring schema (*score12*) and a slightly modified *score12* that includes several minor adjustments that were shown to improve the resulting classifier.
-The most critical change was the introduction of a weak short range Coulombic electrostatic energy term (hack_elec) In this term, a simple, linearly increasing distance-dependent dielectric was used to model solvent screening effects, with all interactions truncated at 5.5 Å, thereby preserving the short-ranged nature of the all-atom potential. *Bradly et al* [5]_ demonstrated that the incorporation of the explicit electrostatics term in addition to Rosetta's orientation-dependent hydrogen bonding potential [6]_ helped to prevent unfavorable short-range electrostatic interactions, modulated the interaction strength of charged and polar hydrogen bonds and generally, improved the performance of their DNA-protein interaction specificity predictions.
+	 The most critical change was the introduction of a weak, short range Coulombic electrostatic energy term (hack_elec).
+In this term, a simple, linearly increasing distance-dependent dielectric was used to model solvent screening effects, with all interactions truncated at 5.5 Å, thereby preserving the short-ranged nature of the all-atom potential. *Bradley et al* [5]_ demonstrated that the incorporation of the explicit electrostatics term in addition to Rosetta's orientation-dependent hydrogen bonding potential [6]_ helped to prevent unfavorable short-range electrostatic interactions, modulated the interaction strength of charged and polar hydrogen bonds and generally, improved the performance of their DNA-protein interaction specificity predictions.
 This slight modification was also used by *London et al* in their Bcl-2 - BH3 specificity predictions [7]_ and in our calibration process we validated some of these parameters, verifying that they indeed introduce an improvement to the resulting predictor.

 	We've seen in several studies conducted in our lab that a slight *post-simulation* change to the scoring function might be beneficial in determining the relative binding affinity of the peptide to the receptor.
 In other words, the scoring function that is used for the modeling process might be slightly different than the scoring function used to evaluate the modeled complexes after the simulation has been completed.
 These changes are:

-	#) **Peptide score** - includes an estimation of the internal energy of the peptide
+	#) **Peptide score** - includes just the part of the internal energy of the peptide.
-	#) **Interface score** - includes an estimation of the interactions across the interface
+	#) **Interface score** - includes just the sum of interactions across the interface.
 	#) **Reweighted score** - the sum of peptide score, interface score and total score.

-	It is yet to be determined if the modification of the scoring function in the following fashion in the simulation phase itself also results in better estimation of the relative binding affinity.

 Rigid body movements
 .....................

 	FlexPepDock applies rigid body movements to the peptide relative to the receptor.
 The transformations that define these movements are calculated using an axis and the point of center of mass of the peptide.
-By default , the axis equals to the vector that connects the closest peptide CA atom to the center of mass the peptide , to the closest receptor atom.
-Since the interaction between HDAC8 and its acetylated peptidic substrate involves a deep pocket in which the acetylated Lysine lies, we tested several alternative axes (described in figure :ref:`mc` )
+By default , the axis equals to the vector that connects the closest peptide CA atom to the center of mass the peptide , to the closest receptor CA atom.
+Since the interaction between HDAC8 and its acetylated peptidic substrate involves a deep pocket in which the acetylated Lysine lies, we tested several alternative axes (described in Figure :ref:`mc` ).

 .. figure:: images/anchor_arrows.png
 	:scale: 30 %

 	:label:`mc` The main axes we tested in the calibration process.
-One, rotating the peptide around the Lysine residue, the other approx. around the vector that is formed by the linear conformation of the peptide, X4-Ca (X - a variable position), is the default choice of the protocol.
+One, rotating the peptide around the Lysine residue, the other approx. around the vector that is formed by the linear conformation of the peptide.

 Constraints
 ............

-	HDAC8 has the ability to catalyze a deacetylation reaction with several different substrate [citation].
+	HDAC8 has the ability to catalyze a deacetylation reaction with several different substrates [30]_ .
 We believe that its ability to maintain such a diverse specificity profile stems from the fact that its binding motif is encoded in the structure of its substrates.
-One of our most basic assumptions when applying the FlexPepBind protocol is that the ability to characterize the structural interaction motif properly correlates the capacity to reconstruct the entire specificity profile.
-To this date (10/2012) there is only one solved complex containing a peptidic substrate bound to HDAC8 (PDB *2v5w*) , so finding a motif in our case was somewhat a challenge.
-Figure :ref:`keyint` illustrates the conserved interactions we derived from the solved complexes.
+It was shown in previous studies [7]_ [8]_ that the incorporation of this kind of prior knowledge in the form of constraints , improved the correlation between experimental activity and energy scores given to the complex by our protocol.
+To this date (10/2012) there is only one solved complex containing a peptidic substrate bound to HDAC8 (PDB *2v5w*) , so finding a structural motif from solved complexes in our case was somewhat a challenge.
+Figure :ref:`keyint` illustrates the conserved interactions we derived from the solved complex available in the PDB.

-	Once a structural motif is determined, the scoring function must be modified to favor conformations that include that particular strucural motif.
+	Once a structural motif is determined and constraints are introduced, the scoring function must be modified to favor conformations that include that particular strucural motif.
 This step subsequently directs the search algorithm to sample structures that satisfy this collection of constraints.
 The most common types of constraints that are available in Rosetta are summarized below:

 .. table:: Types of constraint functions in Rosetta